Mordecai Roshwald

 Mordecai Marceli Roshwald (May 26, 1921 – March 19, 2015) was an American academic and writer.
-Born in Drohobycz, Ukraine to Jewish parents, Roshwald later emigrated to Israel.
+Born in Drohobycz, Second Polish Republic (now Ukraine) to Jewish parents, Roshwald later made aliyah to the State of Israel.
 His most famous work is Level 7 (1959), a post-apocalyptic science-fiction novel.
 He is also the author of A Small Armageddon (1962) and Dreams and Nightmares: Science and Technology in Myth and Fiction (2008).

 Roshwald was a "professor emeritus of humanities at the University of Minnesota, and a visiting professor at many universities worldwide."

 He lived in Silver Spring, Maryland, at the time of his death.